maxhodak/notes/README.md

 ## Blockchain Notary

 Notes can publish hashes of your content to the Ethereum blockchain as a form of secure proof-of-existence timestamping.
-All hashes are calculated on the plaintext of your note content, not the encrypted resting contents on the files.
+All hashes are calculated on the plaintext of your note content, not the encrypted resting contents of the files.
 To just see the SHA256 hash of a note without publishing anything:

     $ notes hash NoteTitle